casper-network/ceps/text/0095-nft-standard.md

     /// Performs a recipient check and transfers the ownership of an NFT.
     /// @dev Reverts unless `runtime::caller()` is the current owner, an authorised
     ///  operator, or the approved spender for this NFT.
 Reverts if `from` is not
-    ///  the current owner, if `to` is the default (zero‑hash) account, or if
+    ///  the current owner, if `to` is the default (zero‑hash) address, or if
     ///  `token_id` does not reference a valid NFT.
 Once ownership is updated and a
     ///  `Transfer` event is emitted, the function checks whether `to` is a contract
     ///  hash.
 If it is, the contract MUST call `on_cep95_received` on